yWorks/yfiles-for-html-demos/demos/databinding/simplegraphbuilder/README.md

 `AdjacencyNodesSource.addPredecessorIds`

-Registers a provider for source node ids to which edges are created.
+Registers a provider for source node IDs to which edges are created.

 `AdjacencyNodesSource.addSuccessorIds`

-Registers a provider for target node ids to which edges are created.
+Registers a provider for target node IDs to which edges are created.

 ### Input Data